top of page

-After more than a year of mixed messages and missed messages on nearly everything involving the pandemic to the failure of Texas' power grid, simple messages across all platforms prove best.
-Otherwise, straightforward communication becomes crisis communication.
+After more than a year of mixed messages and missed messages on nearly everything from the pandemic to the failure of Texas' power grid, keeping your message simple proves best.
+Otherwise, what should be straightforward communication evolves into crisis communication, highlighting the need for effective crisis communication.

-Healthcare subjects, for example, can be tedious, particularly when filled with scientific and medical terminology.
-That makes it even more important to keep messages simple, honest, and candid.
-The average person may fail to comprehend a "zoonotic spillover– animal-to-human pathogen transfer."
+Healthcare topics, for instance, can be intricate, especially when filled with scientific and medical jargon.
+That makes it even more vital to keep messages simple, honest, and candid.
+This is where common marketing mistakes, like using overly technical language, can alienate the average reader.
+The average person might not grasp a "zoonotic spillover– animal-to-human pathogen transfer."
 But most understand, "A new deadly virus is infecting thousands and spreading rapidly.
 We need to take precautions now."

-You don't have to look any further than the Centers for Disease Control and Prevention (CDC) for a playbook of what not to do with messaging.
-The old adage about "clear as mud" comes to mind with the CDC's latest guideline changes.
-Leaving your audience with more questions than answers doesn't follow the KISS principle.
+You don't have to look any further than the Centers for Disease Control and Prevention (CDC) to learn what not to do with brand messaging.
+The old adage about being "clear as mud" rings true with the CDC's recent guideline changes.
+Leaving your audience puzzled doesn't resonate with the KISS principle or effective communication strategies.

-Whether marketing your newest service line or communicating updated COVID-19 guidelines for customers, keep the message simple across all channels.
+Whether marketing your latest service or communicating updated COVID-19 guidelines, it's essential to avoid common marketing mistakes and ensure you keep your message simple across all channels.

 By reading the room and empathizing with stakeholders, particularly at this tenuous moment, brands forge strong bonds with a simple message.
 Compare Krispy Kreme offering free donuts to vaccinated customers with proof of vaccination to the Electric Reliability Council of Texas (ERCOT) warning customers to "unplug fancy appliances to conserve power" when millions throughout the state had no heat.
 Who read the room?